wcharczuk/Destrier/README.md

 * Better update handling: use the Update class to specify individual sets and a where constraint.
 Only touch what data you absoultely need to.
 * Referenced Objects: let you have associated objects (joined to specified properties).
 * Child Collections: let you have related sub collections (one-to-many relationships).
+* Both of these can be bound to properties with Lazy<> types, meaning that they will not affect the initial query (such as add joins to the query etc.) but will be evaluated when they are accessed by .Value.
 * IEnumerable reader let you stream results from large datasets / queries.
 * Polyglot: Target both SqlServer and Postgres.